-- Star Registration: Honor the memory of a loved one by registering a star in their name.
+- Star Register: Honor the memory of a loved one by registering a star in their name.
 Share this gift with a close family member so they can look up to the sky to remember the person you are honoring with the star registration.

 - Olive Tree: Plant a tree in remembrance of the person you are honoring.
 Your friend can place a memorial by the tree, carve the name into the trunk as it grows, or simply remember the loved one each time they visit the tree.

 - Digital Photo Frame: Give the gift of memories with a digital photo frame.
 You can give digital access to multiple family members to add pictures and provide memories.
 The pictures will spark conversation and the family will enjoy talking about the fun times spent together.